top of page

 this view shows arrays used at the k0uo monster big gun super contest station.

-This antenna can be terminated by using a large 300 to 450 ohm non-inductive resistor
+K0UO's antenna can be terminated by using a large 300 to 450 ohm non-inductive resistor or use the K0UO re-entrant feature, which allows the antenna to phase RF power back into itself, thereby enhancing system efficiency.

-The directivity is in the plane of the legs.
-Feeding one end with a 9:1 balun and the other end open produces a bi-directional signal.
-While terminating the far end produces a unidirectional signal at the terminating end.
-This high gain antenna is used where low angle of radiation is needed.
+The directivity of the antenna is aligned with the plane of its legs.
+By feeding one end with a 9:1 balun and leaving the other end open, a bi-directional signal is achieved.
+Terminating the far end results in a unidirectional signal at the terminating end.
+This high-gain antenna is utilized where a low angle of radiation is required.

-This antenna also has some higher angle, which can be an advantage for amateur use, for talking to nearer stations.
+This antenna also exhibits some higher angle radiation, which can be advantageous for amateur use, allowing communication with nearby stations.

-On the other hand, if the far end of the antenna is terminated, it converts the setup into a unidirectional antenna.
-This configuration is advantageous when the user wants to focus the signal in a specific direction, effectively eliminating any unwanted reflections or interference from the opposite side.
-This high-gain antenna is especially valuable in scenarios where a low angle of radiation is essential, such as in long-range communications where signals need to penetrate the ionosphere and reach distant stations.
-The low angle of radiation helps in achieving better propagation characteristics, which is crucial for effective communication over vast distances.
+When the far end of the antenna is terminated, it transforms the setup into a unidirectional antenna.
+This configuration is ideal for users aiming to concentrate the signal in a specific direction, effectively eliminating unwanted reflections or interference from the opposite side.
+This high-gain antenna is crucial in scenarios where a low angle of radiation is essential, such as in long-range communications where signals must penetrate the ionosphere to reach distant stations.
+The low angle of radiation ensures superior propagation characteristics, vital for effective communication over vast distances.

-Additionally, the 1/2 Rhombic antenna does exhibit some higher angle radiation, which can be particularly beneficial for amateur radio operators.
-This characteristic allows operators to establish reliable communication with nearby stations, facilitating local contacts and enhancing overall communication capabilities.
-The ability to communicate effectively with both distant and nearby stations makes the 1/2 Rhombic antenna a versatile choice for amateur radio enthusiasts.
-By understanding the different configurations and optimizing the antenna's length and feed methods, users can tailor their setup to maximize performance based on their specific communication requirements.
+Moreover, the 1/2 Rhombic antenna demonstrates some higher angle radiation, providing significant advantages for amateur radio operators.
+This feature enables operators to establish reliable communication with nearby stations, facilitating local contacts and enhancing overall communication capabilities.
+The ability to effectively communicate with both distant and nearby stations makes the 1/2 Rhombic antenna a versatile choice for amateur radio enthusiasts.

 1/2 rhombic half rhombic at K0UO big antenna Test range farm